 Today Hunter is thriving in the second grade and continues to be the quirky and playful 7-year-old boy his family knows and loves.
 He enjoys taking tennis lessons and playing with the new puppy his parents bought him after his surgery.
 Recently, Hunter surprised his family with his interest in playing the drums!
 He is taking lessons with an instructor and practices with his older brother, who plays the guitar.
 “After all we have been through… I cannot believe we are where we are today,” said Angela.

-“Everyone at Miami Children’s Hospital was phenomenal.
+“Everyone at Nicklaus Children's Hospital, formerly Miami Children's Hospital, was phenomenal.